undless/gatling.io-doc/README.md

 ### Template for shortcode "img" not found

-In case of issue such as:
+In case of issues such as:

 ```
 failed to extract shortcode: template for shortcode "img" not found